westernflow/westernflow/README.md

 Check out: https://www.westernrank.com/

 # To run:
-- Follow steps listed in backend readme.md
+Follow the detailed steps in the client and backend folders...
-- npm i -> npm start on the frontend : )

 # Example Screenshots of Client
 ![image](https://github.com/westernflow/westernflow/assets/86453692/45ab8808-2a20-4594-9e8c-425d6a61415c)